Diary of a Network Geek

 Geek Pickup Lines, Part 3

-Filed under: Fun,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:04 am for you boring, normal people.
+Filed under: Fun,The Network Geek at Home — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:04 am for you boring, normal people.

 Were you a little lonely on St. Valentine’s Day?
 Then, my geeky readers, I’ve got just the thing for you: The top eleven Geek Pickup lines, third edition, as stolen from BBSpot, for your Friday afternoon funny: